 ‘Err… Two? … Maybe three.’
 She counts on her fingers.
 ‘But as you “finished” one, I suppose there are still two out there.’

 ‘Suppose?’
 Now it’s Granny’s turn to roll her eyes.
-‘Thank the goddess there are only two…’
+‘Thank the goddess we only must eliminate two.’

 Missy turns to leave.
 ‘Can we get this over with?
 I’d like to watch East Ender’s before-’

 Faced with Missy’s total lack of repentance, Granny finally loses her temper.
 ‘Don’t you think about the consequences at all?
 What about the innocent people getting attacked?
 What about the children?’

 Granny’s outburst destabilizes Missy.
 ‘But they’re away at Easter camp as usual this time of the year!
 Almost all of them… Apart from Taïga, of course.
 Who’s in her bed, next doors.’

 ‘I know perfectly well where she is, thank you.’
 Granny calms down a little.
-She knows she’ll get nowhere by screaming at her sister.
+She knows she’ll get nowhere by screaming at her sister so she tries again.
 ‘Are you serious?
-They’ll be back in a couple of days and we’ll have an invasion by then!’
+The children are back in a couple of days and we’ll have an invasion by then!’

-‘Well… they shouldn’t be out late anyway.
+‘Well… Young people shouldn’t be out late anyway.
 Doing mischief…’ Missy answers petulantly.

 ‘I can’t believe you just said that!
-I won’t repeat myself!
-You promised our Grandmother you’d stay clear of black magic!’
+I won’t repeat myself.
+You promised Grandmother Ailey you’d stay clear of black magic.’

 ‘OK, OK… I promise I won’t do it again.’
 But Missy is crossing her fingers behind her back.

 ‘Good.
 I take your word for it.
 I’ll tell you what you have to do to make everything all right again… Look at me when I talk to you!’

 She has more important things on her mind anyway than just getting rid of a couple of wandering zombies.
-She has just come to think about something that might be of importance… The green cloud she created.
-If it works like it should they’ll have more than an invasion on their hands…
+She has just come to think about something embarrassing that might be of significance – the green cloud she haphazardly created.
+If it works like it is supposed to, they will have more than an invasion on their hands…

 After what seems like an eternity, Granny stops ranting.

-‘You know perfectly well they won’t!’
+‘You know perfectly well they won’t.’
 Granny grabs her hat and walks over to the palantìr.
 ‘I need you to help me localize the zombies.
 Before they bite anyone,’ she adds between clenched teeth.